Galera Manager Daemon (gmd

 Notice these entries are related to nodes in the cluster having started, being ready to accept MySQL client traffic, and in sync—that is to say, the node’s health.

-Should one of the nodes have problems that are not reflected in the metrics you’re tracking in Galera Manager, you could check the log for that node for an indication of what’s wrong with it.
+Should one of the nodes have problems that are not reflected in the metrics you are tracking in Galera Manager, you could check the log for that node for an indication of what’s wrong with it.
 Afterwards, you might want to add the appropriate metrics to Galera Manager to monitor the situation more closely and conveniently from within Galera Manager.
 For more information on adding metrics to track in Galera Manager, see the Monitoring a Cluster with Galera Manager documentation page.